brodieG/r2c/README.md

     ##   user  system elapsed
     ##  1.737   0.035   1.776

-`{FastR}` also does reasonably well, but is warm-up cycles remain an issue, and even after them it does not keep up with `{r2c}`.
+`{FastR}` also does reasonably well, but warm-up cycles remain an issue, and even after them it does not keep up with `{r2c}`.

 <!--